PUBLICATION POLICIES AND ETHICAL GUIDELINES

 If minor revision is required, authors should return a revised version as soon as possible within one week.
 If major revision is required, authors should return a revised version within two to three weeks.

-Confidentiality is highly maintained by IJPAZ Editors about the submitted manuscript details and do not comment out to any other organizations when the manuscript is under the process of review or if it is rejected.
+Confidentiality is highly maintained by STET Editors about the submitted manuscript details and do not comment out to any other organizations when the manuscript is under the process of review or if it is rejected.
 Journal editors may speak out on the published articles but their comments are restricted to the content and the evaluation process.

 The attempt made by an author to use/pass some ones work as his/her own.
 Self-plagiarism is when author uses some parts of his/her research work without giving exact references.
 This can lead to the publication of the research work for twice in different journals.
 It generally occurs when large data is being copy pasted from other sources.
-Such type of manuscripts cannot be considered for publication in IJPAZ.
+Such type of manuscripts cannot be considered for publication in STET.

-Research work submitted to IJPAZ should be apt should not have been published anywhere else.
+Research work submitted to STET should be apt should not have been published anywhere else.
 Authors submitting the paper who have related work consideration or in press elsewhere should upload a clearly marked copy at the time of submission, and draw the editors attention to it in their cover letter.

 Disclosure and conflicts of interest